 There’s a subgenre of baby-proofing that applies to parents who drink coffee or tea.
-According to the American Academy of Pediatrics, unintentional home injuries are the leading cause of death in infants 1 year old or younger, and fires/burns are one of the four top causes of home injuries in children.
-AAP Safety sheets for parents of babies age birth to 6 months and 1-2 years describe potential hazards hot beverages can pose for children, along with some tips on reducing the risk of burn.
+According to the American Academy of Pediatrics, unintentional home injuries are the leading cause of death in infants 1-year-old or younger, and fires/burns are one of the four top causes of home injuries in children.
+AAP Safety sheets for parents of babies aged birth to 6 months and 1-2 years describe potential hazards hot beverages can pose for children, along with some tips on reducing the risk of burn.

 The coffee mug used in this photo was empty.